The National Debt Sinkhole: How Government Addiction To Debt Will Be Our Economic Undoing

 In response to the coronavirus pandemic and the resulting economic shutdowns, all kinds of debt has been raised.
 Government debt in particular has skyrocketed.

-From March 1st to May 5th, Treasury borrowing increased by $1.8 billion, with the vast majority of that occurring in April.
+From March 1st to May 5th, Treasury borrowing increased by $1.8 trillion, with the vast majority of that occurring in April.
 The growth rate of Treasury debt seems poised to continue indefinitely.
 The Treasury Department expects around $3 trillion of newly issued debt during the quarter from April to June and another $677 billion in the quarter from July to September.

 Source: Peter G. Peterson Foundation